 As much as it’s tempting to throw all the documentation away as soon as you hand back the car, keep it for a while as well as checking your credit card/bank statements.
 You don’t want to be overcharged for anything extra – and keeping the paperwork ensures you have proof of your original agreement should you need to argue a case.

-Do you have any car hire tips for anyone travelling abroad?
+Do you have any stress-free car hire tips for anyone travelling abroad?